setargyoom/e8ccf/content/pages/thank-you.md

   - type: hero_section
     title: Thank You!
     subtitle: >-
-      Thank you for testing this template.
+      Thank you for visit this site.
 We hope you like it.
 Have a great day!
     actions:
       - label: Back to homepage
         url: /